PioniaPHP-project/pionia-docs/content/docs/documentation/600_generic_services.md

 ### $offset

-This default the initial offset of the number of records to return.
+This defines the offset where to start querying from.
 It is an integer.
-It will henceforth be replaced by the `OFFSET` or `offset` on the request if it is defined or in the `PAGINATION` or `pagination` key in the request.
+It will henceforth to be replaced by the `OFFSET` or `offset` on the request if it is defined or in the `PAGINATION` or `pagination` key in the request.

 By default, this is set to 0 records.